-Author: Don Lawson / WB9CYY / lawsondon05408 "at" gmail "dot" com Date: Friday, September 23, 2022
+Author: Don Lawson / WB9CYY / lawsondon05408 "at" gmail "dot" com Date: Saturday, December 3, 2022

-Back in 1979 I had built an HW-8 and given it to another ham in our family.
+Back in 1979 I had built an HW-8 and gave it to another ham in our family.
 This HW-8 came back into my possession during the pandemic, and after using it during a "Straight Key Night," I decided to update the rig to overcome what, to me, were annoyances and drawbacks.

-This write-up describes a progression of possible upgrades to the HW-8, based on increasing levels of difficulty and involvement.
+This write-up describes that "upgrade" as independent projects which are ranked in increasing levels of difficulty.
 The "easy" modifications can be done with little more than a soldering iron and a modest toolkit.
 The more involved modifications are best done with access to an oscilloscope and function generator.
-(Paraphrasing the memorable words of Byron Goodman in a January 1949 QST article, "You don't need to own the equipment; you just need to know somebody who does.")
+(Paraphrasing Byron Goodman in a January 1949 QST article, "You don't need to own the equipment; you just need to know somebody who does.")

 In its original (unmodified) state, my HW-8 drew 91 ma from a "12 VDC" supply while receiving.
-A prime goal of my modifications was to keep the "battery current" level down to less than 100 ma.
-This allows this little rig to be used in "portable" situations while being powered from a modest-sized gell cell battery.
+To support portable operation, the modifications keep the battery drain at that level.